Case File TBS

 (2021) FBI Study: Most Mass Shooters Are Not Mentally Ill Prominent FBI profiler Mary Ellen O'Toole says that most people with mental health problems are nonviolent, and furthermore, that mass shootings require planning and foresight.
 Perpetrators, she said, "need to think with a degree of clarity."
 My experience is that these are individuals. are those that, if there is a mental health problem, can still function very strategically, and in a very cold-blooded and heartless way.
 Mental health is not the problem.
 Sources: WebMD | Voice of America

-Determinism (the belief that there is no free will) lays at the root of psychiatry and eugenic practices such as butterflyGMO and a consequence of the belief in determinism is the abolition of the retributive justice system, which is to be replaced by psychiatry.
+Determinism, the belief that free will does not exist, underpins both psychiatry and eugenic practices such as GMO.
+A consequence of determinism is the potential abolition of the retributive justice system, which would be supplanted by forensic psychiatry.

 Rejecting retributive justice